Classification of symmetry fractionalization in gapped $\mathbb Z_2$ spin liquids: Anyonic flux density created by symmetry operations

 Next, we show that point-group symmetries have a similar effect of creating anyonic flux densities associated with the fractionalization of their commutation relations with translations.
-Here, we only discuss mirror reflections, since other point-group symmetry operations can be reduced to them.
+Here, we only discuss mirror reflections, since other point-group symmetry operations can be reduced to them (as shown in Fig.~\ref{fig:symop}, the point group is generated by two mirror reflections).
 Without losing generality, we describe our results in the context of mirror reflections on a square lattice.
 For simplicity, for the rest of this section we restrict ourselves to the case of a $\mathbb Z_2$ (toric code) topological order.

 We first consider a mirror symmetry $P_y$, which maps $y$ to $-y$.
 The anyonic flux created by $P_y$ in the $y$ direction, which is perpendicular to the mirror axis, can also be related to the fractionalization of the commutation relation between $T_x$ and $P_y$.
 To detect this flux density, we draw a test string operator along the mirror axis.
 The Berry phase of exchanging this test string operator $\mathcal L_a^x$ with the anyonic flux $[\mathcal L_{b_y(P_y)}^y]^{n_x}$, can be interpreted as the Berry phase of exchanging two sequences of symmetry actions shown in Fig.~\ref{fig:asoc:mirror}: The first sequence is applying $L_a^x$ and then $P_y$, which maps to translating an $a$ anyon by $T_x^{n_x}$ followed by applying $P_y$, and finally applying $T_y^{n_y}$ to move the anyon back to the end of the string operator.
 In Fig.~\ref{fig:asoc:mirror} this sequence is $1\rightarrow 2\rightarrow 3$.
 The second sequence is applying $P_y$ and then $L_a^x$, which maps to first applying $P_y$, then applying $T_y^{n_y}$ to move the anyon back to the beginning of the string operator, and finally apply $T_x^{n_x}$.
 This is illustrated as $4\rightarrow 5\rightarrow 6$ in Fig.~\ref{fig:asoc:mirror}.
 Here, additional translations in the $y$ direction ($T_y^{n_y}$) are applied to ensure that the string operator $\mathcal L_a^x$ appears at the same location in the two sequences.
 The Berry phase can be computed as the following,